DevOpsHiveHQ/dynamic-devops-roadmap/docs/growth/aiops/README.md

 ---
 title: AIOps
 description: DevOps-like role in the artificial intelligence domain
+sidebar_position: 8
 ---

-This section will cover how to be an AIOps Engineer.
+This section will cover how to be an AIOps and LLMOps Engineer.

 **Work in progress.**